 To learn more about volunteer opportunities, or to sign up to become an OISS volunteer, please visit our Volunteer Page.

 The Office for International Students and Scholars (OISS), in collaboration with the Division of Student Life, hosts an annual international student essay contest, open to all international students at the University of Delaware.
 The purpose of this contest is to give interested applicants an opportunity to tell their stories and share their experiences of being an international student with the larger University community.
 Everyone has a story.
 Tell us yours for a chance to win $750!

 For more information on essay topic and the submission process, please visit: http://www.udel.edu/oiss/essay

-OISS, in collaboration with the Career Services Center, is pleased to announce a new series of programs this fall to help international students in their job search strategies and networking with prospective employers.
-Workshop topics include Resume Building, Communication Skills, Immigration & Employment, and Networking Skills for International Students.
+OISS, in collaboration with the Career Services Center, is pleased to announce the Career Foundation Series, a set of programs and workshops designed to help international students in their job search strategies and networking with prospective employers.
+Workshop are offered every semester and include topics such as Resume Building, Communication Skills, Immigration & Employment, and Networking Skills for International Students.